 Pratt & Whitney (some 25%) makes and sells aircraft engines for the commercial, military, business jet, and general aviation markets.
 It also provides fleet management services and aftermarket maintenance services.

 UTC Aerospace Systems (25%) provides aerospace products and aftermarket services for aircraft manufacturers, airlines, and the general aviation markets.
 (This division will soon be transformed into Collins Aerospace Systems following UTC's pending acquisition of Rockwell Collins that was announced in late 2017.)

 In addition, UTC owns Otis (20%), one of the world’s largest elevator and escalator manufacturing, installation, and servicing companies.

 UTC operates through 4,000 locations in more than 70 countries.
-The US generates around 55% of its total sales; Europe and the Asia/Pacific follow, contributing 20% and 15%, respectively.
+The US generates around 55% of its total sales; Europe and the Asia/Pacific follow, contributing about 20% and 15%, respectively.